kikioh/optimal-control-with-FEMMA/README.md

 # optimal-control-with-FEMMA
-An optimal control framework for magnetic resonance pulse optimization
+An optimal control framework that combines the finite element method and the method of moving asymptotes for magnetic resonance pulse optimization